drewling/headless-documentation/wordpress/faust-components-to-gutenberg-blocks.md

 Code language: JavaScript (javascript)
 ```

 This pure React component consists of `div` element with three attributes that controls the content and the style of the box.
-Let’s describe them briefly:
+Let's describe them briefly:

 - **message**: is a text message that gets displayed.
 - **bg_color**: controls the background color.